Wednesday, January 22, 2025

 First Information Report in Criminal Procedure Code

-PROVISIONS OF FIR
+PROVISIONS OF First Information Report

 Although the CrPC does not define the FIR specifically, it is generally accepted to be the first official record of information provided to the police about the commission of a crime that is punishable by law.
 ‘An information given under sub-section (1) of section 154 CrPC is commonly known as first information report (FIR)’.
 After registering the FIR, the police are empowered to begin investigation as per Section 157 of CrPC.
 For non-cognizable offenses, police cannot file an FIR directly and require magistrate approval under Section 155 of CrPC.